alihuss1017/AllNBAPredictionTool/README.md

 ###### DATA ACCURACY RESULTS
 ![resultSVM](https://user-images.githubusercontent.com/83521645/132613773-837dbf35-cfeb-4d00-9ed5-055480b8dc89.png)

-This graph's independent variables are PER and %GPnS.
-From this data there doesn't seem to be any correlation between PER and making an all-NBA team.
+This bar graph looks at the accuracy of the algorithm, comparing true positives, false negatives, and false positives.
+As shown, the algorithm correctly predicted most of the players that actually made an all-NBA team.

 #### PRECISION AND RECALL RESULTS
 ![pnrSVM](https://user-images.githubusercontent.com/83521645/132613782-3ba00019-4062-45cc-a5ec-885a1f1e7a14.png)

-This graph's independent variables are PER and %GPnS.
-From this data there doesn't seem to be any correlation between PER and making an all-NBA team.
+This bar graph compares the magnitudes of precision and recall.
+In this case the recall was slightly higher, meaning the algorithm was more lenient in predicting players to make an all-NBA team.